sunmengyue/remote-jobs/README.md

 As a user, you can:

-- [click here](https://remote-optimal.web.app/) to see the app demo
 - browse thousands of remote jobs on multiple pages fluently
 - search remote jobs by company name, description, title, benefits, and category
 - read, apply, save, and manage your job of interest